 The sweet and slightly spicy brandy milk punch is a popular holiday beverage here.
 Make a batch and have it out on Christmas morning – it has milk in it, so it’s acceptable to have early in the day.
 The Golden Child at Superior Seafood is another holiday cold one: Earl Grey-infused gin pairs up with house-made rosemary syrup, lemon juice, and egg whites for a festive take on a traditional gin fizz.

 4. We have an indoor ice skating rink.

-… during the annual Running of the Santas pub crawl.
-Years ago, in a country far, far away, a friend of mine got together with a bunch of other friends, dressed up in santa suits, had a few cocktails, and proceeded to bar-hop their way through the city—he later said it was the most fun he had during the holiday season.
-Starting at 11:00 a.m. (if you really want to get into the spirit!) on Dec.
-17, you can don your own suit and head to Manning’s Generations Hall to revel in Santa-filled good times.
-If you’re a more of a serious runner—and are looking to keep up your fitness through the higher-calorie months—there’s also the Celebration in the Oaks holiday run/walk on Saturday, Dec.
-10. Registration is now open, so make sure you get in soon for the opportunity to complete the two-mile course, receive free refreshments, and a complimentary pass for a post-run stroll through the elegantly decorated Carousel Gardens (which is open on that afternoon especially for the runners and closed to the general public).
+Don’t miss this during the annual Running of the Santas pub crawl.
+Years ago, in a country far, far away, a friend of mine got together with a bunch of other friends, dressed up in santa suits, had a few cocktails, and proceeded to bar-hop their way through the city.
+He later said it was the most fun he had during the holiday season.
+On Dec.
+8, you can don your own suit and head to Manning’s Generations Hall to revel in Santa-filled good times.
+If you’re a serious runner and want to keep up your fitness through the higher-calorie months—there’s also the Celebration in the Oaks holiday run/walk on Dec.
+8. Complete the two-mile course, enjoy free refreshments, and a complimentary pass for a post-run stroll through the elegantly decorated Carousel Gardens (which is open that afternoon only for the runners.

 7. You can get Christmas king cake.